Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 Why Is My Rabbit Whimpering?

 Whimpering could indicate stress, fear, or pain in rabbits.
-If you notice this behavior, especially if it’s combined with other symptoms like changes in appetite or behavior, you should seek veterinary advice.
+If you notice this behavior, especially if combined with other symptoms like changes in appetite or behavior, you should seek veterinary advice.

 Do Baby Rabbits Cry When They Are Hungry?